Crazy-Jack/CpSSHkey/README.md

-# Tools for automatically configure server for github
+# Tools for automatically configuring server for github

 ## Configuring Github on newly created cloud GPU servers